UnofficialJuliaMirror/bcbi-PredictMDRegistry-26a550a3-39fe-4af4-af6d-e8814c2b6dd9/CONTRIBUTING.md

 rm -rf PredictMDRegistry
 ```

-# 2. How to register a new version for an existing package already registered with PredictMDRegistry
+# 2. How to tag a new release for a package already registered with PredictMDRegistry

 ## Step 1: